hadronized/kak-tree-sitter/doc/design.md

 Once the server has an empty set of active session, it automatically exits.
 This allows to control precisely when the server should quit.

+> Note: this is only true if started from Kakoune, via `--kakoune`.
+If you start the server from the CLI, the server
+> remains up even if no session is connected to it.

 If a Kakoune session is killed and the `KakEnd` hook cannot run, the server will stay up until explicitely killed.
-The `kak-tree-sitter-stop` can be used to shutdwon the server.
+The `kak-tree-sitter-req-stop` can be used to shutdwon the server.

 ## Automatic highlighting hooks

-A hook is automatically inserted on `BufCreate` (and transitively `WindowCreate`) to send a special request to the server to try and highlight the current buffer.
+A hook is automatically inserted on `WinCreate` (and transitively `WinDisplay`) to send a special request to the server to try and highlight the current buffer.
 That request is a two-step process:

-1. A request of type `try_highlight` is sent to the server with the content of `%opt{filetype}`.
+1. A request of type `try_highlight` is sent to the server with the content of `%opt{kts_lang}`.
-2. If `%opt{filetype}` has an associated grammar and highlight queries (highlights, locals, injections, etc.), then the server sends back some more Kakoune commands to run.
+2. If `%opt{kts_lang}` has an associated grammar and highlight queries (highlights, locals, injections, etc.), then the server sends back some more Kakoune commands to run.
 Otherwise, it just does nothing and the process ends there.
 3. If the server sent back highlighting commands to run, they are executed and install a `buffer` local set of hooks to highlight the buffer in the current session.
 Those hooks will react to user input to automatically re-highlight the